Home Improvement

 Some of those can be avoided by using common sense and others – by envisaging them during the installation process:

-Walking on the tiles too soon after installation will jeopardise the bond;
+• Using the newly fitted floor too soon: Walking on the tiles too soon after installation will jeopardise the bond;

-Imperfections with the tiles, especially if they are not rectified edge tiles, may eventually result in “drumminess”, due to tiles not fitting perfectly and debonding in areas over time;
+• Manufacturing faults: Imperfections with the tiles, especially if they are not rectified edge tiles, may eventually result in “drumminess”, due to tiles not fitting perfectly and debonding in areas over time;

-Some types of tiles, if not sealed, can debond and become loose if exposed to harsh cleaning products or high-pressure washing methods.
+• Cleaning methods: Some types of tiles, if not sealed, can debond and become loose if exposed to harsh cleaning products or high-pressure washing methods.

 What problems can drummy tiles cause?

 The answer to this question is self-explanatory, you may say.
 Tiles are designed to stay put.
 And drummy tiles are in effect loose tiles.
-So, if you don’t take immediate actions to do the appropriate tile repairs, the affected tiles may crack, lift or buckle.
-The movement forces, which take place in a tiling system, may cause the adjacent tiles of drummy tiles to “tent” or the loose tiles to “lip” when the flooring has been installed poorly.
+So, if you don’t take immediate action to do the appropriate tile repairs, the affected tiles may crack, lift or buckle.
+The movement forces, that take place in a tiling system, may cause the adjacent tiles of drummy tiles to “tent” or the loose tiles to “lip” when the flooring has been installed poorly.

 There have been even cases of tiles “exploding”, due to pressure forces, if the appropriate control of tile movement has not been applied during installation.
 Add incorrect adhesive-related procedures to the above and you’ll end up with a compromised tile floor sooner or later.